logicly-au/pmhc-mds-spec/doc/introduction.rst

 episode has undertaken an Intake process.
 The collection of Intake and IAR data may not be required for all programs.
 Please see :ref:`intake-data-elements`.

-The :ref:`intake-data-elements` table comprises records information about the intake.
+The :ref:`intake-data-elements` table records information about the intake.

 :ref:`dfn-organisation_path` and :ref:`dfn-intake_key` are the